fkarg/AntWorld/README.md

 if there's an AI to send out (everything higher than reactive bots) for special tasks or how to contribute the resources etc.

+how many of them should be there and from which Base

+if bases are allowed to make teams, etc.

-several kinds of mazes (several maze generators and an edit mode is certain)
+several kinds of mazes (several maze generators and an edit mode is certain - two generators and the Edit mode already exist)

 several kinds of AI's - from basic ants up to autonomic ones and maybe even more.